-Each of the participating clinics has a secured login and can access their own data via Q-IVF's website, and compare themselves to the results for the country as a whole.
+Each of the participating clinic has a secured login and can access their own data via Q-IVF's website, and compare themselves to the results for the country as a whole.
 A yearly report containing treatment results, birth rates and other relevant statistics and trends is published for public access.

-When seeing patients, the clinics can use birth rates for Sweden as a whole to demonstrate how results vary in different age groups.
-Using Q-IVF's yearly report, patients can also themselves look up the effectiveness of the different methods of assisted reproduction.
-This information may make it easier to understand what the treatments are about and what the chances of getting pregnant are.
+When seeing patients, the clinics can use national birth rates to demonstrate how results vary in different age groups.
+Using Q-IVF's yearly report, patients can also themselves check the effectiveness of the different methods of assisted reproduction.
+This information may make it easier to better understand the treatment and chances of getting pregnant.